iyaja/traci/docs/_includes/content.md

 | 500 x 500   | 2              | 3 FPS          |

 ## CUDA Texturing

+CUDA has hardware support for many texture operations.
+A texture is read in from a .ppm file, and copied to GPU memory, then bound to a CUDA texture.
+The OBJ file parser from MP2 was also upgraded to parse surface normals and texture coordinates from the .obj file, which was then passed in to the GPU along with the other vertex attributes, which then got interpolated like normal.
+These were then used to look up texture values from texture memory.
+Nearest neighbor filtering was used for simplicity, but CUDA does support other filtering methods, which we would like to use in the future.
+Another thing we would like to support in the future is the use of multiple textures, since at the moment only a single texture gets bound for the entire scene.

 <div style="width:100%;height:0px;position:relative;padding-bottom:100.000%;"><iframe src="https://streamable.com/e/tcc48a" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>